Shell Bank: Definition and Use in Compliance

 The prohibition on shell banks is one of the few AML rules that is categorical.
 Customer due diligence, transaction monitoring, and sanctions screening all involve calibrated risk judgments.
 Shell banks don't work that way.
 No physical presence plus no consolidated supervision equals prohibited.
 There's no exception for a "well-run" shell bank, no materiality threshold, and no risk-based carve-out.

-FATF Recommendation 13 requires member jurisdictions to both prohibit shell banks from operating and ensure that their banks don't maintain correspondent relationships with them.
-The interpretive note to Recommendation 13 extends the prohibition to nested correspondent accounts, barring banks from allowing their accounts to be used as a pass-through for shell bank access.
-Countries appearing on the FATF Grey List are automatically higher-risk in correspondent reviews, because supervision failures in those jurisdictions make it harder to verify that a respondent isn't operating as or through a shell.
+FATF Recommendation 13 requires member jurisdictions both to prohibit shell banks from operating and to ensure their banks don't enter into or continue correspondent relationships with them, and to require banks to satisfy themselves that respondent institutions do not permit their own accounts to be used by shell banks.
+The interpretive note extends the prohibition to nested correspondent accounts, barring banks from allowing their accounts to be used as a pass-through for shell bank access.
+Countries appearing on the FATF Grey List are automatically higher-risk in correspondent reviews, because supervision failures there make it harder to verify that a respondent isn't operating as or through a shell.

-The Basel Committee on Banking Supervision identified correspondent relationships with entities lacking adequate AML oversight as a high-risk category in its 2001 Customer Due Diligence for Banks paper (BCBS 85).
-The Wolfsberg Correspondent Banking Principles (2014) go further than minimum regulatory requirements, recommending periodic on-site visits to key respondents in jurisdictions with weak supervision to verify that physical presence is real, not merely documented in a certification form.
+Industry standards.
+The Basel Committee on Banking Supervision identified correspondent relationships with entities lacking adequate AML oversight as a high-risk category in its 2001 Customer Due Diligence for Banks paper (BCBS 85), and its 2016 correspondent banking guidelines require a risk-based approach with enhanced scrutiny for respondents in high-risk jurisdictions.
+The Wolfsberg Correspondent Banking Principles (2014) go further than the regulatory minimum, recommending periodic on-site visits to key respondents in weakly supervised jurisdictions to verify that physical presence is real rather than merely documented in a certification form.

 Common Challenges and How to Address Them